Tube Feeding Children With Heart Conditions

 (1) National Institute for Health and Care Excellence.
 Enteral feeding in children.
 London: NICE; 2017.
 Available at:

 (2) Great Ormond Street Hospital for Children.
-Gastrostomy Management.
+Gastrostomy Care.
 London: GOSH; 2017.
 Available at:

 About this document: